dubit/roblox-dubit-tools/Docs/Dubit Tools/Environment Tool/intro.md

 ## Setting the Branch Attribute

-In order for this tool to work correctly in non-local environments, the Branch attribute of the Workspace must be set during your Bitbucket pipeline deployment.
+In order for this tool to work correctly in non-local environments, the Branch attribute of the Workspace must be set during your pipeline deployment.
 This can be achieved using a Lune deploy script containing the following:

 ```lua
 print(`[Deploy-To]: Set workspace attribute 'Branch' to: '{process.env.BITBUCKET_BRANCH}'`)